 When you find an e-book that you would like to use, follow these steps to get access.

 Probably not.
 While we can order most digital articles, book chapters, and other shorter materials for you through Interlibrary Loan (see the Find Articles page of this guide), most institutions' license terms for e-books will not allow them to lend these materials.
 If Rowan doesn't own an e-book already, we may be able to order individual chapters for you, but it is unlikely we'll be able to get the whole book.
-Furthermore, Interlibrary Loan for physical books is currently suspended until further notice.

 Please find and contact your subject librarian to let them know what you need.
 We'll do our best to find a way to get you what you need.